 |Total MRR||Beginning MRR + Expansion MRR – Contraction MRR – Churned MRR|

 |Total Active Users||20|

-As we can see, the Average Revenue Per User of ‘Zootin’ for the month of December 2021 is $43.
-This is nothing but the sum of total MRR divided by the total active customers of ‘Zootin’ for the month of December.
+As we can see, the Average Revenue Per User of ‘Zootin’ for December 2021 is $43.
+This is the sum of the total MRR divided by the total active customers of ‘Zootin’ for December.

 How Do You Interpret ARPU For A SaaS Business?

 The past ARPU trend of a SaaS business enables it to take key strategic decisions.
 Such decisions may include increasing the sales of high-paying SaaS products and reducing or ceasing the sales generating lower revenues.
 Also, it helps a business to know its growth potential and make projections that help in enhancing customer retention.